![]() |

 Amazona ventralis

-The HISPANIOLAN AMAZON was common on the island of Hispaniola, but it declined
+The Hispaniolan Amazon (or Hispaniolan Parrot) was common on the island of Hispaniola, but it declined

 seriously during the 20th Century.
 By the 1930's. it was mainly restricted to